Can you still get a good price for Groupon Inc. (GRPN) Shares at this point?

-A share of Groupon Inc. (NASDAQ:GRPN) closed at $8.26 per share on Tuesday, down from $8.35 day before.
-While Groupon Inc. has underperformed by -1.08%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, GRPN fell by -69.53%, with highs and lows ranging from $31.15 to $6.22, whereas the simple moving average fell by -25.05% in the last 200 days.
+Groupon Inc. (NASDAQ:GRPN) closed Tuesday at $7.98 per share, down from $8.13 a day earlier.
+While Groupon Inc. has underperformed by -1.85%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, GRPN fell by -65.27%, with highs and lows ranging from $27.38 to $6.22, whereas the simple moving average fell by -25.70% in the last 200 days.

 Top 5 Undervalued Stocks To Own In 2023